soundata/soundata/docs/source/tutorial.rst

 .. code-block:: python

     import soundata
-    dataset = soundata.initialize('urbansound8k', data_home='choose_where_data_live')
+    dataset = soundata.initialize('urbansound8k', data_home='/choose/where/data/live')

-You can indicate where the data would be stored and access by passing a path to ``data_home``, as explained below.
-Now ``dataset`` is a ``Dataset`` object containing common methods, described in the following.
+You can specify the directory where the Soundata data is stored by passing a path to ``data_home``.

-Some datasets have more that one version available.
-Soundata can handle more than one version if included in the dataloader.
+Soundata supports working with multiple dataset versions.
-To see all available versions of the dataset, run ``soundata.list_dataset_versions('urbansound8k')``.
+To see all available versions of a specific dataset, run ``soundata.list_dataset_versions('urbansound8k')``.
-Then, specify through the ``version`` parameter if you wish to use a version other than the default one.
+Use ``version`` parameter if you wish to use a version other than the default one.

 .. code-block:: python

     import soundata
-    dataset = soundata.initialize('urbansound8k', data_home='choose_where_data_live', version="1.0")
+    dataset = soundata.initialize('urbansound8k', data_home='/choose/where/data/live', version="1.0")

 Downloading a dataset